galaxyproject/training-material/topics/proteomics/tutorials/protein-id-oms/tutorial.md

 about the dataset can be found on [PRIDE](https://www.ebi.ac.uk/pride/archive/projects/PXD000674).
 For step 2 we will use a validated human Uniprot FASTA database with appended decoys.
 If you already completed the tutorial on [Database Handling]({{site.url}}/topics/proteomics/tutorials/database-handling/tutorial.html) you can use the constructed database including decoys.
-You can find a prepared database, as well as the input proteomics data in different file formats on [Zenodo](https://zenodo.org/record/796184).
+You can find a prepared database, as well as the input LC-MS/MS data in different file formats on [Zenodo](https://zenodo.org/record/796184).

 > ### Agenda
 >